MichaIng/DietPi-Docs/docs/user-guide_installation.md

         3. In the same file `dietpi-wifi.txt`, set `aWIFI_KEY[0]` to the password of your WiFi network.
         4. Save and close the files

-    ## 3. Prepare the first boot of your SBC
+    ## 3. Prepare the first boot

-    Remove the SD card from the PC and insert it into your device, preparing to boot for the first time.
+    Remove the SD card from the PC and insert it into your SBC device, preparing to boot for the first time.
     Power on the SBC to login and execute the first boot procedure.

-    !!! info "Initial boot duration"
+    ???+ hint "Initial boot duration"
         Due to a resize of the SD card filesystem this initial boot takes a longer time than further system booting sequences.
 It may last up to a couple of minutes, depending on the SD card size, SD card speed and system speed.

 === "Install on native PC (UEFI)"

-    ## Introduction
+    <font size="+2">Introduction</font>

     The Native PC images are great for those occasions where SBC performance is just not enough.
 One example could be [Intel NUC Kit](https://www.intel.com/content/www/us/en/products/boards-kits/nuc/kits.html?page=2).
 It is a small, versatile, upgradable, and affordable desktop PC with the same basic feature set as that of a much larger machine.